puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 Now that you're done bringing over your modules, we'll copy over the rest of the production environment content to the control repository.
-Use `cd` to go up a direcory from the `modules` subdirectory to your `production` environment directory.
+Use `cd` to go up a directory from the `modules` subdirectory to your `production` environment directory.

     cd ..